znicholasbrown/ai_66/Manual/CPSB.md

 this-any-neutral

-The variables have to be used as \&lt;player-number\&gt; argument in one of the following actions:
+The variables have to be used as <player-number> argument in one of the following actions:

 chat-to-player